Converses for Secret Key Agreement and Secure Computing: Implications for secure two-party computation

-{\it Proof. of Lemma \ref{l:OT_reduction1}.} Let $\hat{K}$ be the estimate of $K_B$ formed by the second party.
-The following protocol generates an $(\ep + \delta_1 + 2\delta_2)$-SK of length $l$ \begin{enumerate} \item[(i)] The first party generates two random strings $K_0$ and $K_1$ of length $l$, and the second party generates a random bit $B$.
-Two parties run the OT protocol.
+{\it Proof. of Lemma \ref{l:OT_reduction1}.} Let $\hat{K}$ be the estimate of $K_B$ formed by Party 2.
+The following protocol generates an $(\ep + \delta_1 + 2\delta_2)$-SK of length $l$ \begin{enumerate} \item[(i)] Party 1 generates two random strings $K_0$ and $K_1$ of length $l$, and Party 2 generates a random bit $B$.
+Two parties run the OT protocol, and Party 2 obtains an estimate $\hat{K}$ of $K_B$.